jstin/headless/README.md

 ## Taking screenshots

-Images are captured using `import` utility which is part of `imagemagick` library.
-You can install it on Ubuntu via `sudo apt-get install imagemagick`.
+Images are captured using either the `gm` utility which is part of `graphicsmagick` or `import` utility which is part of `imagemagick` library.
+You can install it on Ubuntu via `sudo apt-get install graphicsmagick` or `sudo apt-get install imagemagick` respectively.
 You can call `headless.take_screenshot` at any time.
 You have to supply full path to target file.
 File format is determined by supplied file extension.

+It defaults to `graphicsmagick` but you can pass the options `{:image => {:utility => :graphicsmagick}}` to pick that utility.

 ## Contributors